-Okay, I know this technically isn’t a “book” per say, and this is a book list.
+Okay, I know this technically isn’t a “book” per se, and this is a book list.
 But when I talk about reading material for Adoptive Moms, I’d feel like I was remiss if I don’t turn us back to Scripture.
 Everything we read should be evaluated through the viewfinder of the Word and we can’t do that unless we’re staying grounded in it.

-I do most of my Bible studying with literal translations, but when I’m just looking for some encouragement and new perspective, I love grabbing a paraphrased translation like The Living Bible or The Message, and 1 John is a favorite place to land.
+I do most of my Bible study with literal translations, but when I’m just looking for some encouragement and new perspective, I love grabbing a paraphrased translation like The Living Bible or The Message, and 1 John is a favorite place to land.

 If you only have a minute, but your heart needs a boost, jump right to 1 John 4.
 It is Living Water when we are dying of thirst.
 Drink deep.

 “This is how we know we’re living steadily and deeply in him, and he in us: He’s given us life from his life, from his very own Spirit.”

 –1 John 4:13